datacite/schema-docs/docs/appendices/appendix_1/relatedIdentifierType.rst

 EAN13
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Full Name:** European Article Number, now renamed International Article Number, but retaining the original acronym, is a 13-digit barcoding standard that is a superset of the original 12-digit Universal Product Code (UPC) system.
+**Full Name:** European Article Number (now renamed International Article Number, but retaining the original acronym)

+**Description:** A 13-digit barcoding standard that is a superset of the original 12-digit Universal Product Code (UPC) system.

 **Example:**